i-sylar/i-sylar.github.io/_tabs/about.md

 ![experience!](/assets/img/exp.png)

-My experience over the years have been geared towards providing a secure atmosphere in my both my employment and clientele.
+My experience over the years have been geared towards providing a secure atmosphere in my employment environment and clientele too.
 I do:
 - Test applications for security vulnerabilities before deployment.
 - Worked with developers to ensure secure source code implementation.
 - Offer decure coding training to developers and students.